 Policy change is a key process in socio-technical transitions.
 It is about the implementation, adaptation and discontinuation of public policies.
-With policies we refer to the content dimension of policy making, including objectives, programs, regulations, laws and funding priorities.
+With policies we refer to the content or substance of policy making, including objectives, programs, regulations, laws and funding priorities.
 When using the term public policies we refer to policies issued by a governmental entity.
-Policies are often formalized and can be viewed as key elements of the institutional structures of socio-technical systems, next to social norms, expectations, technical standards etc.
+Policies are the answer of the political system to societal problems.
+Policies are often formalized and can be conceptualized as key elements of the institutional structures of socio-technical systems, next to social norms, expectations, technical standards etc.

-Policy change affects socio-technical systems in various ways.
-Technology and innovation policies contribute to the generation and diffusion of knowledge, which is vital for new technologies to emerge, while standardization and deployment policies contribute to the formation of markets and an up-scaling of novel socio-technical systems.
-In the ongoing energy transition in Germany, for example, a range of policies have fostered the development and diffusion of renewable energy technologies such as wind or solar (Jacobsson and Lauber, 2006; Strunz, 2014).
-Conversely, policy change may also contribute to the decline of socio-technical systems, e.g. through a removal of earlier subsidies or even through technology bans as in the case of nuclear power in Germany, or the ban on incandescent light bulbs in the European Union.
+Policies affect socio-technical systems in various ways.
+Technology and innovation policies contribute to the generation and diffusion of knowledge, which is vital for new technologies to emerge, while deployment policies contribute to the formation of markets and an up-scaling of novel socio-technical systems.
+In the ongoing energy transition in Germany, for example, a range of policies have fostered the development of renewable energy technologies such as wind or solar (Jacobsson and Lauber, 2006; Strunz, 2014).
+Conversely, policy change may also contribute to the decline of socio-technical systems - through a removal of earlier subsidies or technology bans (e.g. nuclear power in Germany, incandescent light bulbs in the European Union).
+Note that policies do not just enable but also constrain socio-technical change, for example as they reduce diversity and contribute to the creation of novel technology paths (e.g. nuclear in France or ethanol in Brazil, cf. Solomon and Krishna, 2011).